 - Preheat oven to 350°F with rack in middle.
 Line 2 large baking sheets with parchment paper.

-- Cut cookies with desired cookie cutter and place on baking sheet 1 inch apart.
+- Cut cookies with a 2 inch round circle cutter and place on baking sheet 1 inch apart.
 Re-roll the remaining dough.
-At this point you can add sprinkles or sugar before putting them in the oven.

 - Bake cookies until they are a pale golden-brown on edges, 7 - 10 minutes (depending on size and thickness of the cookies).
 Cool on baking sheets 5 minutes, then transfer to racks to cool completely.